YSHebron/cs21-mp1-sudoku/README.md

 Note: There is already a packaged `mars.jar` file in `"For Submission\"`.

+### **Running the Program**
+There are two ways of running to run sudoku solvers.

+1. **Through the MARS GUI.** In the menu bar, click File>Open, then navigate to the sudoku solver assembly files.
+Afterwards, in the toolbar, click Assemble (tool and wrench icon) then click Run (play icon).
+In the lower left, the execution pane will be visible through which you can paste test cases such as those found in the included 4x4.txt and 9x9.txt files in `For Submission\`.
+Note that inputting test cases through the MARS GUI can only be done line-by-line.
+2. **Through cmd.** Open your command line, `cd` to `For Submission` (where `mars.jar` already exists), then run `java -jar mars.jar <file_name>`.
+File name could be `4x4sovler.asm` or `9x9solver.asm.` Then, you may now input your test cases to the cmd.
 ### **Sample I/O**
 For the 4x4 solver, an input test case is formatted as:\
 1000\